yistLin/prove-it/_posts/2019-07-09-prove-that-adam-is-a-type-of-christ.md

 ---
 layout: post
-title: "Prove that Adam is a Type of Christ"
+title: "Prove That Adam Is a Type of Christ"
 tags: [Adam, type, Christ]
 ---